arikok/Library-Sample-App/README.md

 # LibrarySample
-lightweight library sample - April 2015
+Lightweight library sample - April 2015

 A sample usage of Spring Framework , MongoDB and AngularJs